ZachMcM/attack-on-titan-api/README.md

 **URL**: [https://api.attackontitanapi.com/](https://api.attackontitanapi.com/)

+- `/` (base url): Responds with an object of all the available endpoints

 - `/characters`: Retrieve information about characters from the series, including their name, image, age, gender, affiliation, and other details.

 - `/episodes`: Get details about episodes from the series, such as their name, image, characters, and other details.